wpdas/near-social-local-viewer/README.md

 Tool intended only for Widgets that will run within [Near Social](https://alpha.near.org/)

-Check out a demo app built using this tool [here](https://github.com/wpdas/chatv2-near-widget-app).
+Check out an example project using this tool [here](https://github.com/wpdas/ns-widgets-examples).

 **Install it using npm or yarn:**